i-doit/scripts/README.md

 *   Ubuntu Linux 17.04 "zesty"
 *   Red Hat Enterprise Linux (RHEL) 7.3 and 7.4
 *   CentOS 7.3
-*   SUSE Linux Enterprise Server 12 SP2
+*   SUSE Linux Enterprise Server 12 SP2 and SP3

 Before you execute this script you …